Your ways to enjoy autumn in Hokkaido this October vol. 1

 Access: about 10 minutes by car from JR Bokoi Station

 Travel guide: http://en.visit-hokkaido2.jp/travelPlanner/details.php?code=6101001000009

-The 16-km bare road has been featured in various vehicle advertisement – no wonder why the place is beloved by worldwide motorcycle buffs.
-How about getting your own set of wheels and head straight to rural part of Hokkaido?
+The 16km road has been featured in various vehicle advertisement.
+It’s no wonder the place is beloved by worldwide motorcycle buffs.
+How about getting your own set of wheels and go cruising rural of Hokkaido?

 Address: Sarufutsu Village, Soya County, Hokkaido